2012 Utah Attorney General election

 The 2012 Utah Attorney General election was held on November 6, 2012.
-Mark Shurtleff, incumbent Attorney General of Utah, elected to retire.
-Republican John Swallow won the election, defeating Weber County Attorney Dee W. Smith in a landslide.
-Swallow underperformed Republican presidential nominee Mitt Romney in the concurrent presidential election by 13%.
-Swallow resigned less than a year into his term after investigations into improprieties.
+Mark Shurtleff, the incumbent Attorney General of Utah since 2001, elected to retire.
+Republican John Swallow won the election, defeating Weber County Attorney Dee W. Smith in a landslide and underperformed Republican nominee Mitt Romney in the concurrent presidential election by 13%.
+In December 2013, Swallow resigned after investigations into improprieties.